-After the Liberation, Tribunal de Ralacao de Goa was abolished and was substituted by the Judicial Commissioner’s Court, a Court which has lesser powers than a High Court under the Indian Judicial system.
+After the Liberation, Tribunal de Ralacao de Goa was abolished and was substituted by the Judicial Commissioner’s Court, a Court that has lesser powers than a High Court under the Indian Judicial system.

-However, there had been a persistent demand for the extension of the jurisdiction of a High Court to the Union territory of Goa, Daman and Diu and for the establishment of a permanent bench of that High Court in lieu of the existing Court of the Judicial Commissioner.
-Although the Judicial Commissioner’s Court functioning at those times in Union territory was given certain powers of a High Court under the provisions of the Goa, Daman and Diu (judicial Commissioner’s Court) Regulation, 1963, it was not a full-fledged High Court.
+However, there had been a persistent demand for the extension of the jurisdiction of a High Court to the Union Territory of Goa, Daman and Diu and for the establishment of a permanent bench of that High Court in lieu of the existing Court of the Judicial Commissioner.
+Although the Judicial Commissioner’s Court functioning at those times in Union territory was given certain powers of a High Court under the provisions of the Goa, Daman and Diu (Judicial Commissioner’s Court) Regulation, 1963, it was not a full-fledged High Court.
 The Judicial Commissioner also did not enjoy those constitutional safeguards which protect the independence of a High Court Judge.
-It was further felt that the extension of jurisdiction of a High court to the Union Territory including Goa would improve the tone of judicial administration in these Union territories and would inspire greater public confidence.
-Under those circumstance, jurisdiction of High Court of Judicature at Bombay was extended to the State of Goa and Union territories of Daman and Diu and Court of the Judicial Commissioner was abolished and a permanent bench of High Court of Judicature at Bombay is established at Panaji (Goa) on 30th October, 1982 as per the provisions of The High Court at Bombay (Extension of Jurisdiction to Goa, Daman and Diu ) Act, 1981.
+It was further felt that the extension of the jurisdiction of a High court to the Union Territory including Goa would improve the tone of judicial administration in these Union territories and would inspire greater public confidence.
+Under those circumstances, the jurisdiction of the High Court of Judicature at Bombay was extended to the State of Goa and Union Territories of Daman and Diu, and Court of the Judicial Commissioner was abolished and a permanent bench of the High Court of Judicature at Bombay is established at Panaji (Goa) on 30th October 1982 as per the provisions of The High Court at Bombay (Extension of Jurisdiction to Goa, Daman and Diu ) Act, 1981.

-As per the rules of business i.e chapter XXXI Rule 3 subject to saving provisions spelt out in Rule 4 of the Bombay High court Appellate Side Rules, 1960, jurisdiction of panaji Bench covers the all appeals, applications references and petitions including petitions for exercise of powers under Articles 226 and 227 arising in the State of Goa which lie to the High Court at Bombay.
+As per the rules of business i.e, chapter XXXI Rule 3 subject to saving provisions spelt out in Rule 4 of the Bombay High court Appellate Side Rules, 1960, the jurisdiction of Panaji Bench covers all appeals, applications references and petitions including petitions for the exercise of powers under Articles 226 and 227 arising in the State of Goa which lie to the High Court at Bombay.

 website : www.hcbombayatgoa.nic.in